SolaceLabs/solace-tryme-cli/EXAMPLES.md

 // Update the command setting with the specified command-line parameters (if specified)

 stm send  --count 2 --interval 1000 --name publish2 --config cloud-broker --save

+// save an existing command setting to a new name in a configuration file

+stm send --config cloud-broker --save publish2

+// execute a specific publish command from the named configuration

+stm send --config cloud-broker --name publish2

 // Duplicate the command setting